vemadom/Getting-and-Cleaning-Data-Course-Project/README.md

 5. The work submitted for this project is the work of the student who submitted it.

 The goal is to prepare tidy data that can be used for later analysis.
-The send contains: 1) a tidy data set as described below, 2) a link to a Github repository with my script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called CodeBook.md.
+The send contains:
+1. a tidy data set as described below
+2. a link to a Github repository with my script for performing the analysis
+3. a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called CodeBook.md.

 I include a README.md in the repo with my scripts.
 This repo explains how all of the scripts work and how they are connected.